 Voting in person

-You can vote in person at a polling station on the day of the election.
+You can vote in person at a polling station on the day of the election or referendum.

 You don't need your polling card to vote.

 If you can't, or don't want to, vote in person at a polling station, you can apply to vote by post.

 - a single election - for example, if you'll be on holiday on the day of the election